sukanyaparashar/ethereum-block-explorer/README.md

 3) From a different terminal, run the test -
 	$ npm run test

+NOTE: To run the automated test please run the ganache-cli freshly everytime before running the test.

 ## Run the Backend API:

 The code includes the network for conecting to ganache-cli.
 If you need to connect to the Testnets using Infura, then change the /ethereum/main.js file by replacing the ethNetwork variable with the Infura url.